afrind/moq-test/draft-afrind-moq-test.md

 The default value is 0.
 When using two subgroups per group, even numbered objects are sent on subgroup 0 and odd numbered objects are sent on group 1.

-## Tuple 2: Start Group
+## Tuple Field 2: Start Group

-This tuple specifies the starting group number for the track.
+This field specifies the starting group number for the track.
 The default value is 0.

-## Tuple 3: Start Object
+## Tuple Field 3: Start Object

-This tuple specifies the starting object number for the track.
+This field specifies the starting object number for the track.
 The default value is 0.

-## Tuple 4: Last Group in Track
+## Tuple Field 4: Last Group in Track

-This tuple specifies the last group number in the track.
+This field specifies the last group number in the track.
 The default value is 2^62 - 1 (eg: the track continues until unsubscribed).

 Use caution when setting this field accessing this track via FETCH.

-## Tuple 5: Last Object in Track
+## Tuple Field 5: Last Object in Track

-This tuple specifies the last object number in the track.
-The default value is the number of objects in the group, plus one if end of group markers are used.
+This field specifies the last object number in the track.
+The maximum value is the number of objects in the group, plus one if end of group markers are used.

+The default value is the maximum value.

-## Tuple 6: Objects per Group
+## Tuple Field 6: Objects per Group

-This tuple specifies the number of objects per group.
+This field specifies the number of objects per group.
 The default is 10.

-## Tuple 7: Size of Object 0
+## Tuple Field 7: Size of Object 0

-This tuple specifies the size of the first object in bytes.
+This field specifies the size of the first object in bytes.
 The default is 1024 bytes.

-## Tuple 8: Size of Objects > 0
+## Tuple Field 8: Size of Objects > 0

-This tuple specifies the size of objects with ID greater than 0, in bytes.
+This specifies the size of objects with ID greater than 0, in bytes.
 The default value is 100 bytes.

-## Tuple 9: Object Frequency
+## Tuple Field 9: Object Frequency

-This tuple specifies the frequency at which objects are sent in milliseconds.
+This field specifies the frequency at which objects are sent in milliseconds.
 The default value is 1000.

-## Tuple 10: Group Increment
+## Tuple Field 10: Group Increment

-This tuple specifies the increment between group numbers.
+This field specifies the increment between group numbers.
 The default is 1.

-## Tuple 11: Object Increment
+## Tuple Field 11: Object Increment

-This tuple specifies the increment between object numbers.
+This tuple field specifies the increment between object numbers.
 The default is 1.

-## Tuple 12: Send End of Group Markers
+## Tuple Field 12: Send End of Group Markers

-This tuple specifies whether to send end of group markers.
+This field specifies whether to send end of group markers.

 * 0 := Do not send End of Group markers
 * 1 := Send End of Group markers